fienvh/uit-documentatie/content/search_api_3/latest/searching/workflow-status.md

 * `REJECTED`
 * `DELETED`

 **Important!** Documents with a `DRAFT` status are not considered to be "available" by default, because they have not been published yet.
-Therefor, to find `DRAFT` documents, you will have to disable the default `availableFrom` and `availableTo` parameters like this:
+Therefore, to find `DRAFT` documents, you will have to disable the default `availableFrom` and `availableTo` parameters like this:

 ```
 GET https://search.uitdatabank.be/offers/?workflowStatus=DRAFT&availableFrom=*&availableTo=*